krasimir/animo-project/README.md

 **properties:**

-- element - string selector, jQuery object or DOM object
+- element - string selector or jQuery object
 - animation - name of created animation
 - on - if set the animation will be executed as a handler of provided event (example: {on: "onmouseover"})